ipstatic/wallop-docker/README.md

-A Docker image which contains Wallop and the latest FFMPEG.
+# Wallop

+A Docker image with [Wallop](https://github.com/maddox/wallop) and the latest [FFmpeg](https://ffmpeg.org).
+FFmpeg has been compiled for optimal performance on Apple platforms (OS X and iOS) by using the libfdk_aac audio codec instead of the generic AAC one.

-## Example Usage
+## Usage

-`sudo docker run -d -v /$config_directory:/wallop/config -p 8888:8888 ipstatic/wallop`
+`docker run --rm --name wallop -v $(pwd)/config.toml:/wallop/config/config.toml -p 8888:8888 ipstatic/wallop:latest`

-You will want to replace $config_directory with a local directory which contains the config.toml for Wallop.
-Ensure the [ffmpeg] section has an acodec key set to "libfdk_aac" and the ffmpeg_path key is set to "/ffmpeg/bin/ffmpeg".
+You will want to use a full path for your config.toml file.
+Ensure the [ffmpeg] section has the acodec key set to "libfdk_aac",  the ffmpeg_path key is set to "/ffmpeg/bin/ffmpeg" and the transcoding_path key is set to "/tmp".